 The example references the cross-cutting principles for the Standards, in particular that the school recognises different cohorts of students and their different values and needs.
-This includes the cultural safety, as well as the safety and wellbeing of, Aboriginal children, children from culturally and linguistically diverse backgrounds, and children with a disability.
+This includes the cultural safety, as well as the safety and wellbeing of, Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, and children with a disability.

-A school policy on child safe environments would typically include the Statement of Commitment to child safety and also include the policy elements the school uses to create a child safe school.
+A school child safety policy would typically include the Statement of Commitment to child safety and also include the policy elements the school uses to create a child safe school.

 The policy may include the more detailed information, or cross-references to, other Standards such as: